'Black Madonna' Virgin Mary Memorial Defaced With BLM Graffiti

 “Why would you want to hurt them?
 We don’t know if it comes from the left or right corner.
 But when it comes to Black Lives Matter, I don’t understand it.
 The Black Madonna has nothing to do with oppression at all.”

-Poland has no history of African colonisation — and has indeed frequently been invaded and at times subjugated to a greater or lesser extent by neighbouring states including the Austrian, German, Russian, and Ottoman Turkish empires.
+Poland has no history of African colonisation — and has indeed frequently been invaded and at times subjugated to a greater or lesser extent by neighbouring polities including the Austrian, German, Russian, and Ottoman Turkish empires.

 Yes.